accelr-net/kws-tvm/README.md

-# KWS PyTorch Network Implemented in TVM.
+# KWS PyTorch Network Implemented in TVM
 ***

 [TVM](https://tvm.apache.org/) is an open-source deep learning compiler stack that enables efficient deployment of deep learning models on various hardware platforms.